My recovery journey

 Why have a network?

-The essence of iSBNT is always think network.
 You may already have a supportive and constructive network of people who are concerned and want to help bring about change.
-More commonly people say that they have no support or support may be limited in which case a network needs to be recruited.
+Sometimes you may feel that you have no support or support may be limited in which case a network needs to be found.
+Always try to think of getting network support.

-Solving problems: other people may have had a similar problem and/or be good at weighing up different sides to a situation
+Solving problems: other people may have had a similar problem and/or be good at thinking of different options

 Help with tasks: simply sharing the load and/or bringing some particular knowledge or skills to a situation

-Providing information: making available resources or information for example about courses, jobs, leisure activities, support services, specialist advice
+Providing information: finding available resources or information for example about courses, jobs, leisure activities, support services, specialist advice

 Emergency help: for example, financial or equipment loans, transport.